-Listen: Duncan Robinson chats with Holy Yoga practitioner Alyssa Mak.
+Listen: Duncan Robinson chats with Christian Yoga practitioner Alyssa Mak.

-I had a chance to sit down with Alyssa Mak.
-She has her own blog and has recently transitioned back into the world of yoga.
+I had a chance to sit down with Alyssa Mak, a blogger and practicitioner of Christian yoga.

 Yoga seems to be one of those hot topics in Christian faith where there doesn’t seem to be a lot of clarity with where people should land.
-A taboo topic, Alyssa has personally experienced this.
+Alyssa has seen this first-hand.

 - Yoga, Martial Arts & Alternative Therapies: How Should Christians Respond?